 Limerick City and County Council is a public service provider.
 This means that our role is to be of real service to our customers.
 We want to improve your quality of life and your physical environment in ways that do not compromise the quality of life for future generations.

-- Sensitively, by taking account of your age, and explaining often complicated rules.
-Also, by taking account of any disability you may have and your privacy and convenience
+- Sensitively, taking account of your age, and explaining often complicated rules.
+Also, by taking account of any disability you may have and your privacy and convenience.

 - Courteously, including communicating with you in Irish if you so wish

 - Responsibly, by explaining why we might make a decision that is not what you hoped for.

 - Promptly, in line with the time limits as outlined below.

 - We will answer all telephone calls promptly and courteously.